-In May 2008, the 'Eastern dimension' resurfaced in a proposal made to the Council in by the Swedish and Polish governments for an 'Eastern Partnership' to be developed by the EU with its Eastern European neighbours9.
+In May 2008, the 'Eastern dimension' resurfaced in a proposal made to the Council in by the Swedish and Polish governments for an 'Eastern Partnership' to be developed by the EU with its Eastern European neighbours'.
 In June 2008, the Council asked the European Commission to prepare a proposal for EaP.
-This proposal took the form of a Communication released by the Commission on 8 December 2008.10 The EaP was officially launched at the EU Summit that took place in Prague on 9 May 2009.11
+This proposal took the form of a Communication released by the Commission on 8 December 2008.
+The EaP was officially launched at the EU Summit that took place in Prague on 9 May 2009.
+The EaP was officially launched at the EU Summit that took place in Prague on